cloudjk/blog/pages/aws/aws_elb_asg.md

   - Network Load Balancer (v2)
     - Supports **multiple listeners** with **multiple SSL certificates**
     - **Uses Server Name Indication (SNI)** to make it work

+### ELB - Connection Draining
+  - Feature naming:
+    - CLB: Connection Draining
+    - Target Group: **Deregistration Delay** (for ALB & NLB)
+    - With Connection Draining feature enabled, if an EC2 backend instance fails health checks the Elastic Load Balancer will not send any new requests to the unhealthy instance.
+However, it will still allow existing (in-flight) requests to complete for the duration of the configured timeout.
+    - Between 1 to 3600 seconds, default is 300 seconds
+    - Can be disabled (set value to 0)
+    - Set to a low value if your request are short
+    - {% include image.html file="connection_draining.png" %}